 - The applicant is financially eligible but a conflict of interest or other reason prevents the public defender from representing the applicant.
 In that event, the public defender will notify the referring court and the court will appoint a private attorney from a list of qualified attorneys; the client will not be charged for this representation.

 - More information is needed.
 If this is the case, the public defender will specify what documentation or additional information is required.

-In Rhode Island, there is no fixed amount of income or assets that makes someone eligible or ineligible for public defender representation, except that persons receiving needs-based government assistance (such as SSI, TANF, and other payments) are automatically eligible.
+In Rhode Island, there is no fixed amount of income or assets that makes someone eligible or ineligible for public defender representation.

 The public defender assesses an applicant's income and assets as well as their expenses and liabilities (debts).
 We take particular account of those expenses that are necessary to basic needs, such as food, shelter, medical costs and clothing, and to those expenses for essential activities, such as transportation to a job or school.
 We also take account of debts already owed to the justice system, such as outstanding fines, fees and restitution.
 An applicant need not be destitute to be financially eligible for public defender representation.
 For example, someone who owns a home will not be required to sell the house, but if the applicant has a lot of equity in the house and the ability to obtain and pay a loan, the public defender may require that avenue to be pursued.

 Financial eligibility for public defender representation depends not only on an applicant's income and other financial resources, but also on the type of case, since fees for retained counsel vary with the complexity of the case; a particular person might not be financially eligible for public defender representation on a misdemeanor but be eligible if charged with a felony because retaining counsel for felony representation is likely to cost much more than retaining counsel for misdemeanor representation.